Artist Statement

 There is also a signed and numbered special edition available, limited to 100 copies including a 24x30cm archival pigment print of “Viewpoint”.
 Some copies are still available, please contact me if you are interested.

-BROKEN MEMORIES.
-Catalogue-book published with Kerber Verlag.
-Hardcover 22,5 × 22,5 cm.
+Book, hardcover 22,5 × 22,5 cm.
 192 pages.
 71 colour and 17 black&white photographs.
 Contributions by Refik Akyüz & Serdar Darendeliler (GAPO), Aylin Vartanyan Dilaver.
 English, Turkish, Armenian.
 Design by Christine Gedeon.
 The publication is funded by Calouste Gulbenkian Foundation.
+Kerber Verlag 2023

-The book, as the exhibition, is the result of several years of artistic research on the themes of recollection and history in Turkey.
+The book, as the exhibition, is the result of several years of artistic research on memory politics and history in Turkey.
 This started in 2018 with my stipend and artist residency at Tarabya Cultural Academy in Istanbul.
-In photographs and video-installations I reflect on the disappearance, discontinuity and the multiple layers of historical writings as well as the overwriting that leaves visible traces of a collective memory long since rendered invisible.
+In photographs and video-installations I reflect on the disappearance, discontinuity and the multiple layers of historical writings as well as the overwriting, that leaves visible traces of a collective memory long since rendered invisible.
 I focus on the contemporary approach to history, but especially on places with links to the later Ottoman Empire, the Armenian heritage and the 1915 genocide.

 There is also a signed and numbered special edition available, limited to 100 copies including a 24x30cm archival pigment print of “Akthamar Rainbow”.
 Some copies are still available, please contact me if you are interested.